openbmc/docs/architecture/code-update/firmware-update-over-redfish.md

 ## Background and References

-The existing firmware update details for OpenBMC can be found [here][2].
+The existing firmware update details for OpenBMC can be found in the [architecture][2].
 It uses a custom REST api for uploading and then activating the input image.

-The Redfish schema for firmware update can be found [here][3].
+The Redfish schema for firmware update can be found in the [DMTF schemas][3].
 Note the referenced doc points to the most recent version of the schema and that is what you'll want to load into your browser (at the time of this writing it is [v1_4_0][4]).

 Some differences between the Redfish API and OpenBMC's existing API: